beromanowski7/BAE_Armored_Vehicles_Dashboard/README.md

 - datetime

-## Dataset & Image Files
+## Project Files
-- dataset.xlsx: The data file with country, vehicle, quantity, and coordinates.

-- Vehicle Images: All referenced vehicle image files (e.g., RG-31.jpg, Warrior_IFV.jpeg, etc.) are located in the same directory as the script.
+- images (folder) Vehicle Images: All referenced vehicle image files (e.g., RG-31.jpg, Warrior_IFV.jpeg, etc.) are located in the same directory as the script.

+- Dataset.xlsx: My custom data file with country, vehicle, quantity, and coordinates.

+- Final_Project_Romanowski.py: The python script to run the Streamlit dashboard web app. ***(Having the script in a ".py" file was required, streamlit doesn't allow apps to run out of a jupyter notebook ".ipynb" file)***

+- README: The markdown file as a reference guide for the project. (the file you're reading right now)

+- references.xlsx: A spreadsheet list of all the links I used to curate the custom dataset for the project.

+- requirements.txt: A text file of python library dependancies needed for deploying my Streamlit app to Streamlit Cloud.

 ## How to Run
 1. Ensure your working directory contains: